cypok/learn-you-a-haskell/book_src/13-for-a-few-monads-more.md

 monadic value?
 Whoa!
 That is, what if it came with a context?
 Could that work?
-For instance, what if every True or a `False`{.fixed} value that the predicate produced also had an accompanying monoid value, like ["Accepted the number 5"] or ["3 is too small"]?
+For instance, what if every True or a `False`{.fixed} value that the predicate produced also had an accompanying monoid value, like ["Accepted the number 5"] or `["3 is too  small"]`{.fixed}?
 That sounds like it could work.
 If that were the case, we'd expect the resulting list to also come with a log of all the log values that were produced along the way.
 So if the `Bool`{.fixed} that the predicate returned came with a context, we'd expect the final resulting list to have some context attached as well, otherwise the context that each Bool came with would be lost.

 The `filterM`{.fixed} function from `Control.Monad`{.fixed} does just what we want!
 Its type is this: